 Are Zoom Phishing Scams A Concern For Users?

-Yes, Zoom phishing scams should a point of focus for all users.
+Yes, Zoom phishing scams should be a point of focus for all users.
 At the height of 2020, the Better Business Bureau warned Zoom users that scammers were trying to steal their usernames and passwords via phishing emails and text messages.
-A few years later, the same zoom security issue remains.
+A few years later, the same Zoom security issue remains.

 What Is Zoom-Bombing & How Does Zoom Address It?